 Many feared dead as Cuba airliner crashes on takeoff

-HAVANA: A Cuban state airways plane with 104 passengers on board crashed shortly after taking off from Havana on Friday (May 18), leaving a wreck of smouldering fuselage, as the country's president warned many people were feared dead.
+HAVANA: A Cuban state airways plane with 104 passengers crashed shortly after taking off from Havana on Friday (May 18), leaving a wreck of smoldering fuselage, as the country's president warned many people were feared dead.

 The Boeing 737 operated by Cubana de Aviacion crashed into a field close to a wooded area near Havana's Jose Marti airport, sending a thick column of acrid smoke into the air, an AFP journalist at the scene said.

+"Three passengers managed to survive the accident.
+They are in a critical condition.
+They are already in hospital," the state newspaper Granma said.

-What appeared to be one of the wings of the plane was wedged among scorched tree trunks, but the main fuselage appeared to have been entirely destroyed.
+What appeared to be one of the wings of the plane was wedged among scorched tree trunks, but the main fuselage seemed to have been entirely destroyed.

-Cuba's President Miguel Diaz-Canel, who went to visit the scene, said there was a "high number" of casualties.
+Cuba's President Miguel Diaz-Canel, who went to visit the scene, told AFP there was a large number of casualties.

 "There has been an unfortunate aviation accident.
 The news is not very promising, it seems that there is a high number of victims," Diaz-Canel was quoted as saying after his visit.